nodejs/node/doc/api/tls.markdown

 This instance implements a duplex [Stream](streams.html#streams) interfaces.
 It has all the common stream methods and events.

+#### Event: 'secureConnect'

+`function () {}`

+This event is emitted after a new connection has been successfully handshaked.
+The listener will be called no matter if the server's certificate was authorized or not.
+It is up to the user to test `cleartextStream.authorized` to see if the server certificate was signed by one of the specified CAs.
+If `cleartextStream.authorized === false` then the error can be found in `cleartextStream.authorizationError`.
+Also if NPN was used - you can check `cleartextStream.npnProtocol` for negotiated protocol.

 #### cleartextStream.authorized

 A boolean that is `true` if the peer certificate was signed by one of the